exaV/screeps-kotlin-starter/README.md

 Join the official screeps slack on https://chat.screeps.com/ and join #kotlin for help and general screeps kotlin chat.

+### Getting started

+This AI tries to build a 'big' harvester creep with __4__ work parts which cost a hefty 550 energy!

+If you are familiar with the official tutorials (if not do them now!) you already know this requires multiple extensions and thus RCL 2.
+Once you run the bot in the simulator you will notice it takes quite a while to get there, because this bot is quite dumb.
+Below are a few things you could improve that will also help you learn a bit about screeps-kotlin:

+* make the upgrader transport 50 energy per run (instead of only 2)
+* harvest from more than just one Source
+* harvest from the closest Source first
+* don't build the extensions at hardcoded locations

 ### Code upload

 Deployment is automated with gradle.